 If you’re just looking for one card to earn cash rewards, your best bet is to use our calculator to get a personalized recommendation based on your spending habits.
 Otherwise, read on for our top picks.
 This guide will help you understand whether you are ready to earn rewards, and whether earning cash back or miles for travel rewards is your best bet.

 Start here: No annual fee, 2x cash

-The most important recommendation we can make is to start with either the Citi Double Cash or Fidelity Rewards Visa Signature in your wallet.
+The most important recommendation we can make is to start with either the Citi® Double Cash Card or Fidelity Rewards Visa Signature in your wallet.

 Both earn double cash on everything you purchase and pay off with no limits, and no annual fee.